 For each of the DIRECT LINK ESTABLISHMENT ACCEPT message received, the initiating UE shall uniquely assign a PC5 link identifier and create a PC5 unicast link context for each of the PC5 unicast link(s).
 Then the initiating UE shall store the source layer-2 ID and the destination layer-2 ID used in the transport of this message provided by the lower layers in the PC5 unicast link context(s) to complete the establishment of the PC5 unicast link with the target UE(s).
 From this time onward the initiating UE shall use the established link(s) for V2X communication over PC5 and additional PC5 signalling messages to the target UE(s).

-After receiving the DIRECT LINK ESTABLISHMENT ACCEPT message, the initiating UE shall delete the old security context it has for the target UE and shall provide the following information along with the layer-2 IDs to the lower layer, which enables the lower layer to handle the coming PC5 signalling or traffic data:
+After receiving the DIRECT LINK ESTABLISHMENT ACCEPT message, the initiating UE shall provide the following information along with the layer-2 IDs to the lower layer, which enables the lower layer to handle the coming PC5 signalling or traffic data:

 a) the PC5 link identifier self-assigned for this PC5 unicast link;